OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 in Schenefeld near Hamburg (Germany), from Wednesday 20 - Friday 22 June 2018.
 We expect about 20 participants at this event.

 *!!
-Note that during Wednesday all days as well as The Thursday morning a professionnal videographer will be running 6 interviews or more if relevant.
-Viviane Pons will directly contact the participants likely to be required to share their points of views, insights (on ODK as a project, Jupyter, dissemiantion activities...).
+Note that during Wednesday all day as well as on the Thursday morning, a professionnal videographer will be running 6 interviews or more if relevant.
+Viviane Pons will directly contact the participants who are likely to be required to share their points of views and insights (on ODK as a project, Jupyter, dissemination activities...).
 The content will eventually be added on the next version of the website once the videographer is done editing everything.*

 # The 3-day long meeting will be devoted to WP2 (dissemination) and WP1 (steering committee and preparation of deliverables), with a side-workshop about Jupyter activities

 # Agenda

 - Wednesday 20 June (main room devoted to WP2)
-  - Morning: Viviane will begin the day introducing the current dissemination/communication situation and our strategy for the last year of OpenDreamKit.
+  - Morning: Viviane will begin the day byintroducing the current dissemination/communication situation and our strategy for the last year of OpenDreamKit.
 Remaining time before lunch will be used for brainstorming.
   - Afternoon
     - presentations of participants eager to share their activities or ideas on dissem. and comm. content
-    - brainsroming if required and/or writing of content (use cases, etc)
+    - brainstorming if needed and/or writing of content (use cases, etc)

 - Thursday 21 June (main room for WP1 and WP2):
   - Morning
     - presentations of participants eager to share their activities or ideas on dissem. and comm. content
-    - brainsroming if required and/or writing of content (use cases, etc)
+    - brainstorming if needed and/or writing of content (use cases, etc)
   - Afternoon: Steering committee meeting and preparation/writing of deliverables due for end August 2018

-- Friday 22 June (main room for WP2): writing of dissemination content and development of website (new version will not be ready by the meeting)
+- Friday 22 June (main room for WP2): writing of dissemination content and development of the ODK website (new version will not be ready by the meeting)

 # Participants